tfabris/BlueGigaEmpeg/README.md

 If you are using Emplode on Windows, you must first edit the Microsoft Windows registry before it will allow you to alter the config.ini.
-First, run REGEDIT.EXE in Windows and locate the following key:
+First, run REGEDIT.EXE in Windows and modify the following key:

      HKEY_CURRENT_USER
        Software